 The problem of controlling event probabilities in regulated industries has been considered previously in related contexts.
 In financial regulation, the Value at Risk measure limits the probability of losses above a given size in a portfolio due to market movements (Duffie and Pan, 1997).
-It does not, however, aim to address behavioural considerations in the construction of financial portfolios, nor the setting of appropriate regulatory fines.
-Optimal control with probabilistic constraints has been investigated in non-regulatory contexts, such as control engineering (Kandukuri and Boyd, 2002) and operations research (White, 1974), although these studies have only considered the objectives of a single party.
-The regulatory problem considered in this paper involves the strategies of two participants: the firm must choose an operating strategy which maximises returns, while the regulator chooses the level of a fine, taking account of the firm's operating strategy, in order to match the abandonment probability to the target level.
+It does not, however, aim to address behavioral considerations in the construction of financial portfolios, nor the setting of appropriate regulatory fines.
+Optimal control with probabilistic constraints has been investigated in non-regulatory contexts, such as control engineering (Kandukuri and Boyd, 2002), mathematical finance (Follmer and Leukert, 1999) and operations research (White, 1974), although these studies have only considered the objectives of a single party.
+Likewise, elements of the mathematical structure of this paper could also be used to solve optimal control problems involving just one participant, who is concerned with the question: how does a firm adjust its operating policy so as to reduce the abandonment probability to a desired level?
+However, the overriding thrust of this paper considers the strategies of two participants: the firm must choose an operating strategy which maximizes returns, while the regulator chooses the level of a fine, taking account of the firm's operating strategy, in order to match the abandonment probability to the target level.
 The solutions presented in this paper are therefore Nash equilibria for a nonzero-sum game (Starr and Ho, 1969).
+In addition, the study of decision probabilities in their own right is a relatively young and expanding area of research within quantitative finance, whose non-linear effects are proving insightful to decision makers (Sarkar, 2000; Lund, 2005; Wong, 2007).

-The paper is organized as follows.
+The remainder of this paper is organized as follows.
 Details of the mathematical methods are presented in Section 2.
 In Section 3 the method is applied to a regulator wishing to control the security of supply of a vaccine.
 A more complex, data-driven example is presented in Section 4, where a mining industry regulator wishes to reduce the probability of total abandonment of a gold mining project.
-We conclude by discussing further potential applications in Section 5.
+We conclude our work in Section 5, where we also discuss potential future extensions.

-2 Optimal Control with Probabilistic Constraints
+2. Optimal Control with Probabilistic Constraints